corda/corda/docs/source/design/float/decisions/ssl-termination.md

 #### Disadvantages

-1. We don’t currently use the identity to check incoming packets,only for connection authentication anyway.
+1. We don’t currently use the identity to check incoming packets, only for connection authentication anyway.
 2. Management of Private Key a challenge requiring extra work and security implications.
 Options for this are presented below.

 #### Variant Option 2a: Float TLS certificate via direct HSM